knative/func/docs/reference/func_deploy.md

 	  eliminating the need for a local container engine.
 To trigger deployment of a git repository instead of local source, combine with '--git-url':
 	  'func deploy --remote --git-url=git.example.com/alice/f.git'

+	Domain
+	  When deploying, a function's route is automatically generated using the default domain with which the target platform has been configured.
+The optional flag --domain can be used to choose this domain explicitly for clusters which have been configured with support for function domain selectors.
+Note that the domain specified must be one of those configured or the flag will be ignored.

 EXAMPLES